fleetdm/fleet/docs/2-Deploying/FAQ.md

 ## Is Fleet available as a SaaS product?

 No. Currently, Fleet is only available for self-hosting on premises or in the cloud.

+## Is Fleet compatible with X flavor of MySQL?

+Fleet is built to run on MySQL 5.7 or above.
+However, particularly with AWS Aurora, we recommend 2.10.0 and above, as we've seen issues with anything bellow that.